Signature Analyzer Tutorial

 Also few signature analyzers are available these days as most are now obsolete items in the test equipment manufacturers' catalogues.

-In its day, the signature analyser provided a very easy to use and convenient method for fault finding electronics logic circuits.
+In its day, the signature analyser provided a very easy to use and convenient method for fault finding electronics digital / logic circuits.

 Signature analyzer basics

 A signature analyzer is normally used for checking data on given nodes within a logic system such as a microprocessor board.
 A known operational scenario is set up, e.g. a test mode, and the data on various nodes may be monitored.
 The signature analyzer converts the serial data into a hexadecimal equivalent of the data pattern - this is the signature.
 Typically this signature is four digits long, although different signature analyzers may have different lengths.